yentheng0110/tp/docs/team/kaboomzxc.md

 # Ong JunZheng - Project Portfolio Page

 ## Overview
-BookBob is a Command Line Interface (CLI) desktop application to assist in the efficient management of patient information and appointment scheduling.
+BookBob is a Command Line Interface (CLI) desktop application used to assist in the efficient management of patient information and appointment scheduling.
 Clinicians, Doctors, and Medical Professionals are welcomed to use BookBob. <br>

 Below are my contributions to the Team Project.